kata198/cmdtimeout/README.md

 **Graceful Kill (-g)**

-In graceful mode, if the alloted time passes before the application completes, it is sent SIGTERM (or, if on windows, the equivilant), and then given a short time (configurable) to cleanup and shut down itself.
+In graceful mode, if the alloted time passes before the application completes, it is sent SIGTERM (or, if on windows, the equivilant), and then given a short time (configurable) to cleanup and exit.

 If the grace time passes and the application still has not stopped, the kill switch is thrown.

 Example Usage